The Moka app allows you to start investing for your future, even if all you can spare is loose change.

 Double Cash Back Earnings: You earn double the cash back as a Moka 360 subscriber.
 For example, if the regular cash back offer is 5%, Moka 360 doubles it up, giving you 10% back.

-More importantly, you can use an offer as many times as you want while it is live on the app.
+More importantly, you can use an offer as often as you want while it is live on the app.

-Financial Coaching: Perhaps the most worthwhile offering by Moka 360 is access to advise from a financial coach.
+Financial Coaching: Perhaps the most worthwhile offering by Moka 360 is access to advice from a financial coach.

 What does Moka Cost?

 How much do you pay in fees to use Moka?
-For a regular Moka account, the fee is $3 per month, and this includes the automated investing and cash back features.
+For a regular Moka account, the fee is $3.99 per month, and this includes automated investing and cash back features.

 - Bill negotiation